richardvanhook/visualforce-local/README.md

 Enables local development of Visualforce single-page web apps.

-Intended for development ONLY - not intended for production use.
+Not intended for production use - intended for development only.